brainglobe/brainglobe.github.io/docs/source/documentation/brainglobe-utils/citation-module.md

 # Generating Citations for BrainGlobe tools

 If you have `brainglobe-utils` installed, you can use the `cite-brainglobe` command-line tool it provides to generate citations or acknowledgement sentences.
-`brainglobe-utils` comes with the one-line BrainGlobe install, but will also be fetched by most of our tools if you decide to install them as standalone.
+`brainglobe-utils` comes with the one-line BrainGlobe install (`pip install brainglobe`), but will also be fetched by most of our tools if you decide to install them as standalone.
 You can check whether or not you have the `cite-brainglobe` program available by running

 ```bash